-(2).
-Injury Prevention Measures: HUD is interested in research on the combined efficacy of evidence-based injury intervention packages for preventing injury in high-risk populations, particularly children and seniors in low-income households.
-HUD is further interested in demonstrating the feasibility and cost-effectiveness of incorporating evidence-based injury prevention measures into residential programs, including housing for seniors and green renovation and rehabilitation programs, as well as ongoing maintenance.
+(5) Physical Injury Prevention Measures: HUD is interested in research on the combined efficacy of evidence-based injury intervention packages for preventing injury in high-risk populations, particularly children, persons with disabilities, and seniors in low-income households.
+HUD is further interested in demonstrating the feasibility and cost-effectiveness of incorporating evidence-based physical injury prevention measures into residential programs (such as packages of interventions that can be used in the OLHCHH's Older Adult Home Modification grant program), including housing for seniors and green renovation and rehabilitation programs, as well as ongoing maintenance.

-(3).
-Mitigation of Residential Asthma Triggers: In 2014, three Institutes within the National Institutes of Health held a workshop on the state of the science on the indoor environment and asthma (Gold et al., 2017).
+(6) Mitigation of Residential Asthma Triggers: In 2014, three Institutes within the National Institutes of Health held a workshop on the state of the science on the indoor environment and asthma (Gold et al., 2017).
 Research needs identified by participants included well-designed (and, if feasible, blinded and controlled) trials to test the conditions under which free-standing air filtration systems, structural interventions, and other emerging building-level interventions reduce indoor pollutants, allergens, and other contaminants.
 The authors noted that this is a precondition to assessing whether exposure reduction improves respiratory health.
 An additional area of research need of relevance for this NOFO is the testing of low-cost interventions easily transferable from home to home or interventions that can be applied to any home without the need for structural changes, with these targeting highly mobile populations or populations with little control over the structure of their homes.